-On 15 November 1995, then the Republic of Macedonia signed the Framework Agreement for participation in the Partnership for Peace Programme (PfP).
-At the time, we were also admitted into the North-Atlantic Cooperation Council which was then succeeded by the Euro-Atlantic Partnership Council.
+On 15 November 1995, the then Republic of Macedonia signed the Framework Document for accession to the Partnership for Peace program.
+At the time, the country was also admitted to the North Atlantic Cooperation Council, later known as the Euro-Atlantic Partnership Council.

-In the Final Declaration of the 2008 NATO Summit in Bucharest, the Alliance decided by consensus that the country should be invited to join after resolving the name dispute with Greece.
-The decision from Bucharest was reiterated in the declarations of the following NATO Summits (Lisbon 2010, Chicago 2012, Wales 2014 and Warsaw 2016), stating that the Alliance will extend an invitation to join NATO as soon as a mutually acceptable solution has been reach within the UN.
+In the final Declaration of the NATO Summit in Bucharest in 2008, the Alliance decided that the country should receive an invitation to join after resolving the name issue with Greece.
+The declarations of the following NATO Summits (Lisbon 2010, Chicago 2012, Wales 2014, and Warsaw 2016) reiterated the Bucharest formulation that the Alliance would extend an invitation to NATO membership immediately after reaching a mutually acceptable name solution within the UN.

-On 18 and 19 October 2018, at the meeting held at NATO Headquarters in Brussels, the Republic of North Macedonia successfully completed the accession talks for the membership of the country in the Alliance.
+On 18-19 October 2018, at a meeting held at NATO Headquarters in Brussels, the Republic of North Macedonia successfully concluded the accession talks for the country's membership in the Alliance.

-The Republic of North Macedonia, as a long-term partner of the Alliance, is actively contributing to NATO, EU and UN security missions in the region and the world aimed at supporting peace and security.
-The contribution to international operations is done in the spirit of the strategic commitment of the Republic of North Macedonia to contribute to global peace and security and is yet another confirmation of its readiness to share the challenges as a full-fledges NATO member-states.
+The Republic of North Macedonia, previously, as a partner of the Alliance, and today as a NATO Member State, actively contributes to the NATO, EU, and UN security missions, in the region and the world, supporting peace and security.
+The contribution to international operations is in the spirit of the strategic commitment of the Republic of North Macedonia to contribute to global peace and security and represents another confirmation of the readiness to share the challenges as a full-fledged NATO Member State.

-As part of its active role in regional security cooperation, the Republic of North Macedonia, as the founder of the US- Adriatic Charter, continues to participate in regional security cooperation as our contribution to the further development of a secure, stable and economically prosperous region.
+The active role of the Republic of North Macedonia in the regional security cooperation within the USA - Adriatic Charter should be underlined as well, thus the country makes a significant contribution to the further development of a secure, stable, and economically prosperous region.